- Core Elements of Delivery of Secondary Stroke Prevention Services

 Mechanical Heart Valves

 Lifelong anticoagulation is usually required for patients with prosthetic heart valve replacement due to the risk of thromboembolic complications; however, questions remain regarding the most appropriate regimens.
 Current Canadian guidelines recommend target INRs of 2.5-3.0, depending on the location of the replacement valve with a vitamin K antagonist (VKA).
 Puskas et al. (2014) evaluated whether a less aggressive target for anticoagulation could be as effective.
 In this study, 425 patients with elevated risk of thromboembolism, including chronic atrial fibrillation or left ventricular ejection fraction<30% were recruited in the Prospective Randomized On-X Valve Anticoagulation Clinical Trial (PROACT).
 In addition to receiving 81 mg aspirin daily, patients were randomized to a lower-dose warfarin group with a target INR of 1.5-2.0, or to a standard therapy group with a target INR=2.0-3.0 through self-management three months following aortic valve replacement.
-After a mean duration of just under 4 years, there were significantly fewer major, minor and total bleeding events in the lower-dose warfarin group (10 vs. 25, RR=0.45, 95% CI 0.21-0.94, p=0.032; p 8 vs. 25, RR=0.36, 95% CI 0.16-0.79, p=0.011 and 18 vs. 50, RR=0.40, 95% CI 0.24-0.69, p<0.001, respectively).
-The risks of hemorrhagic, ischemic stroke and TIA were similar between groups (1 vs. 2, RR=0.56, 95% CI 0.001-10.7, p=0.63; 5 vs. 5, RR=1.12, 95% CI 0.32-3.87, p=0.859 and 9 vs. 6, RR=1.68, 95% CI 0.60-4.72. p=0.326, respectively).
+After a mean duration of just under 4 years, there were significantly fewer major, minor and total bleeding events in the lower-dose warfarin group (10 vs. 25, RR=0.45, 95% CI 0.21-0.94, p=0.032: p 8 vs. 25, RR=0.36, 95% CI 0.16-0.79, p=0.011 and 18 vs. 50, RR=0.40, 95% CI 0.24-0.69, p<0.001, respectively).
+The risks of hemorrhagic, ischemic stroke and transient ischemic attack were similar between groups (1 vs. 2, RR=0.56, 95% CI 0.001-10.7, p=0.63: 5 vs. 5, RR=1.12, 95% CI 0.32-3.87, p=0.859 and 9 vs. 6, RR=1.68, 95% CI 0.60-4.72. p=0.326, respectively).
 The potential benefit of dabigatran was examined in the Randomized, Phase II Study to Evaluate the Safety and Pharmokinetics of Oral Dabigatran Etexilate in Patients after Heart Valve Replacement (RE-ALIGN).
-This trial randomized patients to warfarin with a target INR of 2-3, or 2.5-3.5 depending on thromboembolic risk, following aortic and/or mitral valve replacement, or 2 escalating doses of dabigatran for 12 weeks (Eikelboom et al. 2013).
+This trial randomized patients to warfarin with a target INR of 2-3, or 2.5-3.5 depending on thromboembolic risk, following aortic and/or mitral valve replacement, or two escalating doses of dabigatran for 12 weeks (Eikelboom et al. 2013).
 The trial was stopped early due to an excess of thromboembolic and bleeding events in the dabigatran group.
-Among patients in whom treatment was initiated within 7 days of valve replacement, there were 9 strokes and 2 TIAs in the dabigatran group and 0 strokes and 2 TIAs in the warfarin group, respectively.
+Among patients in whom treatment was initiated within 7 days of valve replacement, there were 9 strokes and two TIAs in the dabigatran group and no strokes and two TIAs in the warfarin group, respectively.
 The addition of antiplatelets to VKA therapy following heart valve replacement was the topic of a Cochrane review (Massel & Little 2013), which included the results from 13 trials.
 The addition of either aspirin or dipyridamole significantly reduced the risk of thromboembolic events (OR= 0.43, 95% CI 0.32- 0.59, p < 0.00001) and total mortality (OR= 0.57, 95% CI 0.42- 0.78, p = 0.0004); however, the risk of major bleeding was increased significantly (OR=1.58, 95% CI 1.14- 2.18, p= 0.006).

-Timing or Anticoagulation Following Ischemic Stroke
+Timing of Resumption of Anticoagulation Following Ischemic Stroke

 Left Atrial Appendage (LAA) Devices